-1.1 Program Name and Unique Identifier: Rental Vouchers for Temporary Relocation (AHP VI-A) 1.2 Program Description (This should be the description of the planned program.): This activity provides funds for rental housing vouchers (first month rent/deposit/emergency rent) for temporary relocation assistance.
+1.1 Program Name and Unique Identifier: Waimanalo Kupuna Housing Rental Assistance (AHP V) 1.2 Program Description (This should be the description of the planned program.): This activity provides funds primarily to supplement tenants rent at the Waimanalo Kupuna Housing so their maximum contribution does not exceed 30% of their monthly adjusted income.
 1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
-Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (17) Tenant Based Rental Assistance [810(b)(2)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
+Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (18) Other Housing Service [810(b)(2)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
-If more than one outcome applies, create a separate program for each outcome.): (6) Assist Affordable Housing for Low-Income Households Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
-Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): ☐ Low-income NH Households ☐ Non-low income NH Households ☐ Non-NH Households Native Hawaiian families eligible to reside on Hawaiian Home Lands whose income is at or below 80% AMI.
-1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): This activity will provide for temporary relocation assistance for duration of time to construct or repair primary residence.
-1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)):
+If more than one outcome applies, create a separate program for each outcome.): (6) Assist affordable housing for low income households Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): (6) Assist affordable housing for low income households Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
+Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): NAHASDA eligible elders whose income is at or below 80% AMI and who are tenants of this rental housing project, with up to 85 units, on Trust Lands in Waimanalo.
+1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): This elderly housing project was first occupied in 2002 and constructed with funds from the state's Low Income Housing Trust Fund and Rental Housing Trust Fund along with funds from DHHL and the Office of Hawaiian Affairs.
+Many of the elderly are living on fixed income and cannot afford current rental rates under Hawaii Housing and Finance Development Corporation (HHFDC) which oversees the project and approves the rates from the developer.
+The monthly rental amount continues to remain affordable.
+Nevertheless, the subsidy has recently increased annually to adequately cover the difference between the NAHASDA required 30% cap on tenant's monthly adjusted income and the approved LIHTC rent.
+1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)): A subsidy agreement for the Waimanalo Kupuna Housing Project provides an annual subsidy of \$830,000 per year, amounting to over \$69,000/month ranging from \$300 to \$1380/month for 81 Kupuna and any remaining funds covers water and sewer costs in order to maintain the affordability of rents for Kupuna residing within the Project.

 Type of Output to be Completed in Fiscal Year Under this Program.
-Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Households 3
+Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Households 70 81

-1.10: APR: If the pr ogram is be hind sched ıle, explair n why.
-(24 (CFR § 1006.41 10(b)(2))
+1.10: APR: If the program is behind schedule, explain why.
+(24 CFR § 1006.410(b)(2)) N/A